tavantzo/focus-redux-reducer/README.md

     return state;
 };
 ```
-So when reducers have many actions can easily become un-maintainalbe and confusing, this can be error prone, since developers must rely on eslinter to detect the mess.
+So when reducers have many actions can easily become unmaintainable and confusing, this can be error prone, since developers must rely on es-linter to detect the mess.

-Instead of a `switch`, the `Reducer` class, maps the `action.type` with a class method, while it handles the state mutation using the returned object by the method.
-Also reducers can be re-usable classes.
+Instead of a `switch`, a `ReducerFactory` class, maps the `action.type` with a class method, while it handles the state mutation using the returned object by the method.

 ### Installation
 <p>Installation is no different than any other `npm` package.
 Just execute the command bellow in a terminal, under the root directory of your project</p>